 Fortunately we are close to the Mississippi … Continue Reading

 Editor’s Note: Don Bova has been with J&P Cycles as an Inventory Specialist in the J&P Cycles SuperStore in Ormond Beach, FL. since May 2007 Originally from Michigan, Don attended Wayne State University and Detroit College of Business.
 He brings to J&P Cycles his experience with marketing, cost accounting and supervising staff at 15 Miss Hawaiian Tropic International Pageants in addition to retail supervising and training.
 Don bought his first motorcycle in 1970 upon returning from Vietnam and has never looked back.
-He spent the next 14 years riding from last snow to first snow in Michigan, then eight years of TRYING to ride 12 months a year in … Continue Reading
+He spent the next 14 years riding from last snow to first snow in Michigan, then eight years of TRYING to ride 12 months a year in Dallas, … Continue Reading